 What’s Next for EPR?

 Some experts suggest not much because of the U.S. economy and other environmental issues.
 “The attention has turned more to energy and climate,” Sachs said.
 “Municipalities have a ton of issues, so the idea of new recycling initiatives has fallen by the wayside.”

 Still, 24 states have enacted some type of EPR law in the past 10 years – mostly having to do with e-waste – leading many to believe that the trending topic is gaining some speed.

-“I think that the primary activity will continue be around electronics because of the volume of the waste stream, and also much more attention to waste exports and where they end up,” said Sachs.
-He also sees the attention shifting toward direct intervention on the front-end, such as the government mandating manufacturers reduce hazardous chemicals in their products.
+“I think that the primary activity will continue to be around electronics because of the volume of the waste stream, and also much more attention to waste exports and where they end up,” said Sachs.
+He also sees the attention shifting toward direct intervention on the front-end, such as the government mandating manufacturers to reduce hazardous chemicals in their products.

 Coleman-Kammula agrees that not much EPR legislation will be passed in the U.S. in the coming years.
 There are just too many other factors to focus on, she said.
 But with the help of consumers, there might be hope yet for new initiatives and well-made EPR strategies.

 “Consumers can drive policy,” she said.
 “Well-thought-out EPR policies are obviously good for consumers and the planet, and I’m sure, in the long term, that they will be a good thing for companies, too.”